Laurent series

 In mathematics, the Laurent series of a complex function $f(z)$ is a representation of that function as a power series which includes terms of negative degree.
 It may be used to express complex functions in cases where a Taylor series expansion cannot be applied.
 The Laurent series was named after and first published by Pierre Alphonse Laurent in 1843.
-Karl Weierstrass may have discovered it first in a paper written in 1841, but it was not published until after his death.
+Karl Weierstrass had previously described it in a paper written in 1841 but not published until 1894.